LArbys/LArCV/app/DLCosmicTag/README.md

 both particles are forward going or back-2-back.
 Improving this will require dedicated analyses for the 3D clusters and/or deep learning classification and/or key-point finding.

+# Configuration file

+The configuration for the vertex code is a 400-line behemoth.
+Eventually we need to address this.
+Ideally, we use a file format compatibile with FNAL-FHICL and some modern tool.

+## Parameter descriptions

+## Example